chef/chef-oss-practices/contributors/guide/collaborative-dev.md

 * follow the project coding conventions which are typically defined by a [language specific guild](../../guilds/README.md)
 * write [good commit messages](https://chris.beams.io/posts/git-commit/)
 * break large changes into a logical series of smaller commits which individually make easily understandable changes, and in aggregate solve a broader issue
-* label PRs appropriately: check out our section on [github labels](/repo-management/github-labels.md)
+* label PRs appropriately: check out our section on [GitHub labels](/repo-management/github-labels.md)

 ### Performing Quality Reviews